-IPv6 is not supported when using Ice for Java with Java 6 on Windows due to a limitation in the JVM.
+IPv6 is not supported when using Ice for Java on Windows due to a limitation in the JVM.

 Support for these protocols is configured using the properties Ice.
-IPv4 and Ice.
-IPv6 (both enabled by default).
+IPv4 (enabled by default) and Ice.
+IPv6 (disabled by default).

 In the endpoint descriptions below, the host parameter represents either a host name that is resolved via the Domain Name System (DNS), an IPv4 address in dotted quad notation, or an IPv6 address in 128-bit hexadecimal format and enclosed in double quotes.
 Due to limitation of the DNS infrastructure, host and domain names are restricted to the ASCII character set.